dedalozzo/www.elephantoncouch.com/_tutorial/documents.md

 ### Reading documents

-In the example above we created an user instance that we stored into CouchDB.
-Let's see how we can retrieve the same user from the database, using `77d09b72d0cdbfd73255a9a158000dcf`, the ID we previously assigned.
+In the example above we created an author instance that we stored into CouchDB.
+Let's see how we can retrieve the same author from the database, using `77d09b72d0cdbfd73255a9a158000dcf`, the ID we previously assigned.

 {% highlight php %}
 <?php

-namespace MyPress;
+namespace Babylon;

 use EoC\Couch;
 use EoC\Adapter;